 Liability For Investment Decisions Is Shifted From Plan Sponsors To 3(38) Fiduciaries

 Another significant difference between 3(21) Fiduciaries and 3(38) Fiduciaries relates to investment liability.
-When a 3(38) Fiduciary is engaged by the plan, liability for investment decisions actually shifts from the plan sponsor to the 3(38) investment manager.
+When a 3(38) Fiduciary is engaged by the plan, fiduciary obligations still cannot be fully delegated, but fiduciary liability for investment decisions does actually shift from the plan sponsor to the 3(38) investment manager.
 By contrast, when a plan engages a 3(21) Fiduciary, the plan sponsor retains liability (which is just shared with the 3(21) Fiduciary to the extent of that 3(21) Fiduciary’s investment advice recommendations).

 More specifically, Section 405(d)(1) of ERISA states: